dhardy/pippin/doc/file-format.md

 *   list classifiers by name and maybe output restrictions
 *   describe classifier restrictions for the current partition
 *   describe all classifier restrictions / other known partitions
+*   make written files replicable by making orders of lists deterministic

 Terms